FilipC05/Scripts/README.md

 # Scripts
 Some random scripts.
-Most of them are going to be some scripts for cybersec, entertainment,maybe they're helpful .
+Most of them are going to be some scripts for cybersec .
-They will be written in Java, Python, JS or Haskell.
+They will be written in Java, Python or Bash
 Work with my source code as it would be yours ;).